 Just as there’s a ton of ways to use candy glass, there’s a ton of ways to make variations.
 The two primary ways to make your batch of glass candy different are to:

-• Color It – When you’re wanting to color your broken glass candy, you will want to use a gel food coloring (paid link), so that you’re not adding a ton to get a bold color.
-It only took a few drops of red to make the candy glass in the video above a bright, bright red.
+- Color It – When you’re wanting to color your broken glass candy, you will want to use a gel food coloring (paid link), so that you’re not adding a ton to get a vibrant color.
+It only took a few drops of red gel to make the candy glass in the video above a bright, bright red.

 More Halloween Recipes You’ll Love